wso2/docs-open-banking/en/docs/develop/consent-amendment-history.md

 ```
 Input parameters:

-- `consentID`: consent ID of the consent
+- `consentID`: consent ID of the consent.
+This is a mandatory parameter.
-- `consentHistoryResource`: a model that includes the detailed consent resource and other history parameters (eg: amended Timestamp, reason caused the amendment) of the previous consent
+- `consentHistoryResource`: a model that includes the detailed consent resource and other history parameters (for example: amended Timestamp, reason caused the amendment) of the previous consent.
+This is a mandatory parameter.
-- `currentConsentResource`: detailed consent resource of the existing consent
+- `currentConsentResource`: detailed consent resource of the existing consent.
+This is an optional parameter.

-!!!note
-    Providing `consentID` and `consentHistoryResource` is mandatory, while providing `currentConsentResource` is optional.

 ### getConsentAmendmentHistoryData method